-Since inception, OCTA has awarded approximately \$455.6 million in competitive funding through the Regional Capacity Program (RCP) (Project O) and Regional Traffic Signal Synchronization Program (RTSSP) (Project P) through annual calls for projects (call).
-Additionally, approximately \$512.9 million in Local Fair Share (LFS) (Project Q) funds have been distributed to local jurisdictions.
+As of September 2021, OCTA has awarded approximately \$455.6 million in competitive funding through the Regional Capacity Program (RCP) (Project O) and Regional Traffic Signal Synchronization Program (RTSSP) (Project P) through annual calls for projects (call).
+Additionally, approximately \$524.9 million in Local Fair Share (LFS) (Project Q) funds have been distributed to local jurisdictions.

-On August 10, 2020, the Board authorized the 11th call, providing up to \$22 million for Project O and \$8 million for Project P to support local streets and roads improvement projects throughout Orange County.
-Applications were due on October 22, 2020.
-On May 10, 2021, the Board approved programming recommendations for 12 projects totaling \$28.7 million.
+On August 9, 2021, the Board authorized the 12th call providing up to \$40 million for Project O and Project P in available M2 funds to support local streets and roads improvement projects throughout Orange County.
+Applications are due on October 21, 2021.
+Based upon project selection criteria as specified in the Comprehensive Transportation Funding Programs (CTFP) guidelines, projects will be prioritized for Board consideration in spring 2021.
 For more details, see the project updates on page 20.